J. Larry Jones

-J. Larry Jones (born September 2, 1956 in Hopkinsville, Kentucky) is an American Thoroughbred horse racing trainer.
+J. Larry Jones (born September 2, 1956) is an American Thoroughbred horse racing trainer.
 He has trained over one thousand winners, including three winners of the Kentucky Oaks: Proud Spell in 2008, Believe You Can in 2012, and Lovely Maria in 2015.
 He has trained two horses who have finished second in the Kentucky Derby; Hard Spun, and the filly Eight Belles.

 Career

 Jones began training with a horse he owned himself, Ala Turf, in 1980.
 Originally a farmer of cotton, tobacco and soy bean, Jones found training horses to be much more exciting, and he took out a trainer's license in 1982.
 In 1986, Jones trained his first victor in a graded stakes race, Capt.
 Bold, a horse which he had purchased as a yearling for $800.

 Jones trained at Ellis Park in Henderson, Kentucky until 2005, when a tornado destroyed much of the facilities, causing Jones to relocate to Delaware Park.
 He had a few horses at Ellis Park in 2012, and returned there with a full stable in 2018.

 In 2007, Hard Spun, became the first contender that Jones trained for a Triple Crown event.
 Hard Spun was runner-up in the Kentucky Derby and Breeders' Cup Classic, and also won the Lane's End, King's Bishop, and Kentucky Cup Classic Stakes.